sjaehn/BChoppr/README.md

 An audio stream chopping LV2 plugin.

 Description: B.Choppr cuts the audio input stream into a repeated sequence of up to 16 chops.
-Each chop can be leveled up or down (gating).
+Each chop can be leveled up or down (gating) or panned to the left or right.
 B.Choppr is the successor of B.Slizr.

 ![screenshot](https://raw.githubusercontent.com/sjaehn/BChoppr/master/doc/screenshot.png "Screenshot from B.Choppr")